Tyran Stokes

-Tyran Stokes (born October 12, 2007) is an American basketball player who currently attends Rainier Beach High School in Seattle, Washington.
-He is a consensus five-star recruit and the top-ranked player in the 2026 class.
+Tyran Stokes (born October 12, 2007) is an American college basketball player for the Kansas Jayhawks of the Big 12 Conference.
+He was a consensus five-star recruit and the top-ranked player in the 2026 class.

-Early life and high school career
+Early life

 Stokes began playing basketball competitively as a first grader in his hometown of Louisville, Kentucky.
 At the age of nine, he moved to San Diego and then the Atlanta area before settling in Napa, California.
 As an eighth grader in 2022, Stokes played in the Nike Peach Jam under-16 category for Team WhyNot.

+High school career

+Prolific Prep (2022–2024)

 Stokes enrolled at Prolific Prep ahead of his freshman season.

-Stokes was one of just two players from the 2026 class invited to the NBAPA Top 100 Camp that offseason, with the other being AJ Dybantsa.
+He averaged 10.0 points, 6.5 rebounds, and 3.0 assists per game and helped the Crew to an appearance in the GEICO Nationals, earning MaxPreps Freshman All-America honors.
+That offseason, Stokes was one of just two players from the 2026 class (along with AJ Dybantsa) invited to the 2023 NBAPA Top 100 Camp.
 He was noted by Russ Wood of Rivals.com as one of the standout performers on the final day of competition, concluding that he had "elite prospect written all over him."
 A week later at the Nike Peach Jam, Stokes averaged 11.5 points, 5.3 rebounds, and 4.5 assists per game on 51.3 percent shooting, helping Vegas Elite to a second-place finish in the under-17 category.

 Ahead of his sophomore season, Stokes improved his strength and added weight to his frame.
 He was joined at Prolific Prep by fellow top recruit AJ Dybantsa.
+Stokes averaged 13.1 points, 5.7 rebounds and 3.1 assists per game as he helped Prolific Prep to another appearance in the Chipotle (formerly GEICO) Nationals, earning MaxPreps Sophomore All-America honors.
+In the offseason, he excelled on the Nike EYBL circuit for the Oakland Soldiers.
+At the Nike Peach Jam, Stokes averaged 20.4 points, 9.0 rebounds and 3.4 assists per game.
+He helped the Soldiers reach the event's under-17 final, where he posted 22 points and nine rebounds in a 71–62 loss to Nightrydas Elite, which starred Cameron Boozer, Cayden Boozer and Caleb Wilson.